kindo-tk/PySpark/README.md

 - `datasets/`: Contains various CSV datasets utilized across the notebooks for practical exercises.
 - `pyspark_setup.md`: A detailed guide on how to configure your local PySpark environment.

-## Topics Covered and Notebook Mapping
+## Topics Covered and My Practice Notebooks

-The repository is divided into logical topics, each covered by a dedicated notebook and supported by specific datasets.
+This repository outlines the logical topics I've explored during my learning, each covered by a dedicated practice notebook and supported by specific datasets I've used.

 ### 1. PySpark Fundamentals
 - **Notebooks**: